 Humanity drives DCTS to strive for positive outcomes.

 We promise to create a cultural environment where clients are treated with respect and dignity.
 Moreover, nearly ninety percent of our clients are from low-to-moderate-income households. we are committed to being transparent and honest with those we interact with regardless of their socioeconomic status in the community.

 We are committed to providing alternate choices, educational opportunities, advocacy, and safety.
 No matter how innovative or theoretically sound programs or services may be, success will be minimal if not implemented in an atmosphere where safety and privacy are the foremost concerns.

-DCTS provides flexible services and support, quality resources, professional development opportunities that are designed to enable successful life transitions and/or reintegration into communities as productive citizens.
+DCTS provides flexible services and support, quality resources, and professional development opportunities that are designed to enable successful life transitions and/or reintegration into communities as productive citizens.
 Nearly, 90 percent are from households that have low-to-moderate income.

 WITS End Outreach, working to help individuals escape various forms of abuse, empowering them, and providing community resources;